The Case for Inclusion 2019

 In addition to the data and advocacy tools found on this website, the Case for Inclusion draws these connections through three different types of publications:

-- Data Snapshots: Beginning in late 2024, updated data are added to the Case for Inclusion website and featured in Data Snapshots, shorter, more targeted reports that offer timely insights about trends within IDD services.
+• Data Snapshots: Beginning in late 2024, updated data is added to the Case for Inclusion website periodically.
+Select data is then featured in Case for Inclusion Data Snapshots, which are shorter, more targeted reports that offer timely insights about trends within IDD services.

-- Advocacy Blueprints: Whereas Data Snapshots give texture to the challenges facing people with IDD to live a life without limits in their homes and communities, Advocacy Blueprints outline what federal and state governments can do to move the needle on key challenges, as well as what advocates can do to bring those solutions to fruition.
+• Policy Blueprints: Whereas our Data Snapshots give texture to the challenges facing people with IDD to live a life without limits in their homes and communities, Case for Inclusion Policy Blueprints outline what federal and state governments can do to move the needle on key challenges, as well as what advocates can do to bring those solutions to fruition.

 About United Cerebral Palsy

-The mission of United Cerebral Palsy is to be an indispensable resource for people with cerebral palsy, Down syndrome, autism spectrum disorder and other neurodevelopmental disabilities.
-Making its 75th anniversary this year, UCP has 55 affiliates (53 in the U.S. and two in Canada) that provide a wide range of services annually to more than 150,000 children and adults, including resources and referrals, advocacy, research, educational instruction, early intervention, physical therapy, job training, integrated employment, home and community-based services, recreational opportunities and housing assistance.
+For more than 75 years, United Cerebral Palsy has been an indispensable resource for people with cerebral palsy, Down syndrome, autism spectrum disorder and other neurodevelopmental disabilities.
+UCP has 56 affiliates that provide a wide range of services annually to more than 150,000 children and adults, including resources and referrals, advocacy, research, educational instruction, early intervention, physical therapy, job training, integrated employment, home and community-based services, recreational opportunities and housing assistance.
 UCP also advocates for direct support professionals (DSPs) and other direct care workers, and is committed to the idea that all people with disabilities should be treated as equal members of an inclusive society so they can "live life without limits."

 About ANCOR